Hiddendoom45/StaticMangaReader/README.md

 #### --long

 Generates in long-strip format where all pages in a chapter are placed one after another in one long strip.
 Ignores the paging, and usejson arguments.

+#### --nojs

+Generates the page with no javascript.
+This has no effect if the long argument is used and ignores the paging option.